 Verify the OpenVPN tunnel is connected as expected

-Select the certificate you want to expire, and a reason why and select ‘Add’
+Select the certificate to expire, enter a reason and select ‘Add’

 The certificate will now be revoked and access denied.
 It is possible to reinstall the certificate by deleting the revocation with the blue ‘x’ on the right of the screen.